MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 Before you can use the Microsoft Store collection API or purchase API, you must create an Azure AD Web application, retrieve the tenant ID and application ID for the application, and generate a key.
 The Azure AD Web application represents the service from which you want to call the Microsoft Store collection API or purchase API.
 You need the tenant ID, application ID and key to generate Azure AD access tokens that you need to call the API.

-> [!NOTE]
-> You only need to perform the tasks in this section one time.
-After you update your Azure AD application manifest and you have your tenant ID, application ID and client secret, you can reuse these values any time you need to create a new Azure AD access token.

 1. If you haven't done so already, follow the instructions in [Integrating Applications with Azure Active Directory](/azure/active-directory/develop/active-directory-integrating-applications) to register a **Web app / API** application with Azure AD.
     > [!NOTE]
     > When you register your application, you must choose **Web app / API** as the application type so that you can retrieve a key (also called a *client secret*) for your application.
 In order to call the Microsoft Store collection API or purchase API, you must provide a client secret when you request an access token from Azure AD in a later step.